geugenm/polaris/README.md

 linting is also done to ensure the code does not have any errors before committing.

-First you will have to install prettier :
+First you will have to install Prettier.
+Be sure to have a node version equal or greater than version 10.13.0 :

 ```bash
 $ npm install -g prettier